 Submitted by sittingrightnow!

-Anonymous asked: I was possibly wondering if you could give me some advice.
+Anonymous said: I was possibly wondering if you could give me some advice.
 So my friend and I got chorus in the school play with no speaking parts, and I was fine with it (I starred in the last show, you can't be a lead all the time, right?)
 But he's really upset.
 Do you have any ideas on how I could help/comfort him?

 Aw.
 I’m very sorry, it sucks not getting the lead.
 BUT GURL I LIKE YO ATTITUDE!
 With your friend though, that’s too bad.
 Do normal things that you would do anyway.
 Tell him he’s amazing and you think that fate does what it means to do and sometimes that means you won’t get a big role this year, but you will some other time.
 That it might not have been his talent, but his height or vocal part or something, you know?
 Something that can’t change.
 Tell him all the fun you’ll have in chorus because it’s less work and still lots of fun!
 Remind him he doesn’t have to worry about line memorization or anything!
 And then proceed to call one of the people who got a lead a favorite, that always helps get some sad feeling out.
 Just be what you are - a friend to him, and that’s going to help you comfort him.

-a-heart-full-of-blood asked: Hi!
+a-heart-full-of-blood said: Hi!
 Cute blog :) & can I ask for some advice?
 Okay, I was in Legally Blonde: The Musical at my local theatre.
 It was my first musical and I was cast as "Kate", and I played a few other ensemble roles.
 I am currently a freshman at high school and this year's spring musical is Bye Bye Birdie.
 I want to audition for Ursula or maybe a different principal ensemble role.
 I am a soprano.
 Any ideas for an audition song?
 (Can't be from Grease, but must be similar to a BBB type of musical).
 Thanks! :)